danielaparker/jsoncons/src/doc/Tutorial/JSON any.md

 ### Adding a boost matrix to a json array

-You may also want to add a custom data type to a `json` array.
+You may also want to add a json `any` value to a `json` array.
 You can do this with the `add_custom_data' method.

     json arr(json::an_array);